 And now in 2020:

-On Saturday, June 20, 2020, we will celebrate 20 years of geocaching with a community gathering at the Downtown Bend Public Library.
-We’ll be in the Brooks Room.
+On Saturday, October 10, 2020, we will celebrate 20 years of geocaching with a community gathering at Farewell Bend Park.
+We’ll be at the picnic shelter.

 The Community Celebration Event has a special geocache icon specific to this event.
 Attendees also receive a souvenir!
 It’s a double whammy!